Posted on: August 27, 2019

 The window brothels are managed by the male or female brothel operators.
 They rent the windows to the sex workers and are partly responsible for their safety.
 They also arrange the cleaning and hygiene in the window brothels.
 Brothel operators in Amsterdam have several windows which they rent during the daytime and nighttime.

-Window brothels are small rooms – usually located on the ground floor – which contain a bed, a restroom and a washing table.
+Window brothels are usually small rooms – often located on the ground floor – containing a bed, a restroom and a washing table.

 Window brothels in Amsterdam are usually rented two times a day.
 For a day-shift and a night shift.
 During the day the rent of a window brothel varies between 80 and 110 euros.
 At night, the window brothels fluctuates between 130 and 200 euros.
 In other words; the average rent for a window brothel in Amsterdam is 140 euros.
 At night, between 6 pm and 6 am, the rent is higher because most sex workers like to work then due to the fact that at night they have more customers.
 The rent needs to be paid upfront to the brothel operator, before the start of a shift, meaning that sex workers usually need to get a few (2 -4) clients to get break-even.